-Having a detailed business plan is one of the first orders of any kind of startup and even long-established business.
-Any type of business that requires startup, expansion or other capital, whether it is a pet shop, pet grooming business, doggie daycare operation or any other enterprise, requires this.
+Having a detailed business plan is one of the first tasks to tackle for any kind of startup—or even long-established business.
+Any type of business that requires startup, expansion or other capital, whether it is a pet shop and supplies business, pet grooming establishment, doggie daycare operation or any other enterprise, requires this.

 The main reason why you will need a solid business plan is to get funding.
-Any institution through which you attempt to obtain a loan or potential investors will request this from you, to determine your qualifications for operating a business.
+Potential investors or any institution through which you attempt to obtain a loan will request this from you to determine your qualifications for operating a business.

 This should contain basic, precise information such as:

 - Type of ownership (sole proprietorship, partnership, corporation, etc.)

 - Who will manage the business, and their qualifications

 This section should also contain a short, concise mission statement indicating your business goals.

 Products and Services

 This section should be very specific about what you will sell, and who you will attempt to sell it to.
 For example, you may wish to launch an upscale pet boutique that specializes in natural and organic pet foods and other products in an effort to appeal to educated customers who are seeking the healthiest products for their pets.